kpmoo1/terraform-ecs-nginx/README.md

   Log the load balancer app URL.

 ## main.tf
-  Creating ECS cluster and IAM role to set permissions to execute with security group and load balancer to access the containers.
+  Creating ECS cluster and set IAM role so tasks have permissions to execute with security group and load balancer to access the containers.